Posted on

 Whales: Humpbacks

-From the iconic Tacking Point Lighthouse to the surrounding coastal headlands, Port Macquarie is a haven for whale spotters.
+From the iconic Tacking Point Lighthouse to the surrounding coastal headlands, Port Macquarie is a standout destination for consistent whale sightings throughout the migration season.

 Stay nearby: